brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 Why were the Python core developers not more concerned about the name collision?
-It may simply be that Python’s dynamic design kept its programmers so separate from the world of design-pattern literature for heavyweight languages that they imagined that confusion would never arise.
+It may simply be that Python’s dynamic features kept its programming community so separate from the world of design-pattern literature for heavyweight languages that the core developers never imagined that confusion could arise.

+To try to keep the two concepts straight,
+I will use the term *decorator class* instead of just *decorator* when referring to a class that implements the Decorator Pattern.

 Definition
 ==========